ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; and so on.
-  Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF41,AF42,AF43,AF44) {{?RFC2597}} PHB.
+  Transport Services system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF41,AF42,AF43,AF44) {{?RFC2597}} PHB.
 Inelastic traffic that is expected to conform to the configured network service rate could be mapped to the DSCP Expedited Forwarding {{?RFC3246}} or {{?RFC5865}} PHBs.

   Low Latency/Non-Interactive:
   : The application prefers loss to latency, but is